Phala-Network/poc3-swap/README.md

-# phala-sign-message-app
+# phala-exchange-app
-A tool for signing PHA claim message.
+A tool for exchange ERC20 PHA to POC3 PHA.

 ## Install
 ```bash